Join the email list. Get 10% off merch.

 Your State May Vary

 The requirements to buy are stricter in some states than in others.
-But the above outlines the minimum possible requirements for a gun store to make a legal sale in compliance with federal law.
-And after your waiting period, after paying sales tax, after paying for your own background check, and after giving all your information to the government, you can walk away as the proud new owner of a Glock 17.
+But the above outlines the minimum possible conditions for a gun store to make a legal sale in compliance with federal law.
+And after your waiting period, after paying sales tax, after paying for your background check, and after giving all your information to the government, you can walk away as the proud new owner of a Glock 17.

 Free Men Don’t Ask Permission